PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 You should now be able to test your firing rate in the game.
-If you want to tweak it you can create new public variable (float) called *fireRatePerSecond* and play around with the fire-rate until it feels right.
+If you want to tweak it, you can create new public variable (float) called *fireRatePerSecond* and play around with the fire-rate until it feels right.

 ### Instantiating Shells

-Where we put the debug-log for firing shells we will now call another method for instantiating shells.
+Where we put the debug-log for firing shells we'll now call another method for instantiating shells.
 It’s actually not accurate to say we are instantiating shells, because the objects all already exist.
-We are in fact resetting them and the enabling them again:
+We are in fact resetting them and then enabling them again:
 * When we want a shell, we first have to check for an inactive shell in the pool.
 * We then claim that shell, give it a new ID and reset its position, rotation, owner, and so on.